Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Gumbel Softmax Trick

 \section{Gumbel Softmax Trick}

-In this section, we investigates a possible interpretation of achieving reparameterization trick (i.e., Gumbel softmax trick) on BDP-VAE framework for interested readers.
+In this section, we investigate a possible interpretation of achieving reparameterization trick (i.e., Gumbel softmax trick) on BDP-VAE framework for interested readers.
 Compared to the log-derivative trick discussed in \cref{sec:learning}, Gumbel softmax trick samples soft latent optimal paths and has advantages on gradient-based optimization.
-However, this method may requires extra effort in designing its implementation and temperature paramter $\tau$.
+However, this method may require extra effort in designing its implementation and temperature parameter $\tau$.